img

 Madison Nicole Del Santer, 25, of Beaverton, was arrested on second-degree criminal trespass, according to court records.

-Records show that all of the defendants have since been released from the Multnomah County Jail.
+Records show that all of the defendants have since been released from the Multnomah County Jail without bail.

-The Portland City Council has taken a strong anti-ICE stance since President Donald Trump re-entered the White House in January 2025 and began widespread deportation operations, as promised during his 2024 presidential campaign.
-Councilors have targeted the ICE facility on Macadam Avenue, issuing land-use agreement violation notices in an attempt to oust ICE from the city.
+The Portland City Council has taken a strong anti-ICE stance since President Donald Trump re-entered the White House in January 2025 and began widespread immigration deportation operations, as promised during his 2024 presidential campaign.
+Councilors have targeted the ICE facility on Macadam Avenue, issuing land-use agreement violation notices in an attempt to oust ICE from Portland, a position in line with the leftist activist class.

 Despite city councilors' ongoing attempts to take action against ICE, leftist activists believe they have not done enough, as immigration enforcement operations continue in the self-declared sanctuary city.